rthombs/xtasysum/README.md

 # References

 Allison, Paul, D. 2019.
-"Asymmetric Fixed-Effects Models for Panel Data."
-Socius:1-12.
+"Asymmetric Fixed-Effects Models for Panel Data." *Socius*:1-12.

-Bailey, N., G. Kapetanios and M. H. Pesaran.
+Bailey, Natalia., George Kapetanios, and M. Hashem Pesaran.
 2016.
-Exponent of cross-sectional dependence: estimation and inference.
-Journal of Applied Econometrics 31: 929-960.
+"Exponent of Cross-Sectional Dependence: Estimation and Inference." *Journal of Applied Econometrics* 31: 929-960.

-Bailey, N., G. Kapetanios and M. H. Pesaran.
+Bailey, Natalia, George Kapetanios, and M. Hashem Pesaran.
 2019.
-Exponent of Cross-sectional Dependence for Residuals.
-Sankhya B. The Indian Journal of Statistics.
+"Exponent of Cross-sectional Dependence for Residuals." *Sankhya B* 81: 46–102.

-Ditzen, J. (2021).
-Estimating long-run effects and the exponent of cross-sectional dependence: An update to xtdcce2.
-The Stata Journal, 21(3), 687-707.
+Ditzen, Jan.
+2021.
+"Estimating Long-Run Effects and the Exponent of Cross-Sectional Dependence: An Update to xtdcce2." *The Stata Journal*, 21(3): 687-707.

-Pesaran, M. H. 2015.
-Testing Weak Cross-Sectional Dependence in Large Panels.
-Econometric Reviews 34(6-10):1089–1117.
+Pesaran, M. Hashem.
+2015.
+"Testing Weak Cross-Sectional Dependence in Large Panels." *Econometric Reviews* 34(6-10): 1089–1117.

 Shin, Yongcheol, Byungchul Yu, and Matthew Greenwood-Nimmo.
 2014.
 "Modelling Asymmetric Cointegration and Dynamic Multipliers in a Nonlinear ARDL Framework."
 Pp. 281–314 in Festschrift in Honor of Peter Schmidt, edited by R. Sickle C. Horrace.
 New York: Springer.

 Thombs, Ryan.
 P., Xiaorui Huang, and Jared B. Fitzgerald.
 2021.
-"What Goes Up Might Not Come Down: Modeling Directional Asymmetry with Large-N, Large-T Data."
-Sociological Methodology.
+"What Goes Up Might Not Come Down: Modeling Directional Asymmetry with Large-N, Large-T Data." *Sociological Methodology* 52(1): 1-29.

 # Author